 Welcome to the Wilmington Children’s Chorus

-- WCC is comprised of over 300 male and female singers, ranging in age from 5 to 18.
+- WCC is comprised of over 500 young singers, ranging in age from 1 to 18.

 - The WCC curriculum emphasizes music literacy and beautiful singing as well as building life skills including commitment, teamwork and, leadership.